 Although the cheap set gives you a wide range of attachments, you might never put them to use, and once the cheap set gives in or breaks, you'll need to buy a new one.

 But in the high-quality set case, you may pay more, but you'll get more value for what you've paid for, and it should last you longer and cost you less in maintenance, which makes it a more cost-effective item.

-We might be introduced to thousands of people throughout our lives, whether they're from school, college, work, or even online.
+We might interact with thousands of people throughout our lives, whether they're from school, college, work, or even online.

 However, only a few of them remain close to us over the years.
-Most of our memories are also with these people, even if we don't spend as much time with them.
+Most of our memories are about these people, even if we don't spend as much time with them.